ConfederacyOfGaia/Gaia/races.md

 Gnomish druids and raners are very rare since they were driven from their homelands in the Great Devastation: They simply don't yet feel the right connection to their new lands.
 Before the Great Devastation, gnomish druids were common, and very powerful.

-There was a well-known (and semi-secret) school of arcane magic in the gnomish homeland, which was completely razed by the orcs during the Great Devastation.
+There was a well-known school of arcane magic in the gnomish homeland, which was completely razed by the orcs during the Great Devastation.
 The gnomish mages that escaped have not yet recreated it, however, because of all the knowledge that was lost.

 ### Gnomes Traits
 ___